ben-jacobson/RemoraNucleoHatPCB/README.md

 - Reset button that connects to underlying Nucleo reset button
 - Programmable user button
 - User LED
+- Issue a BOM for Digikey ordering of parts
+- Export gerbers for JLCPCB or PCBWay production
+- Put up some photos of the completed design

 ## Firmware
 WIP firmware can be found in separate repo: https://github.com/ben-jacobson/Remora-STM32F4xx-W5500